 - a project outline & schedule [on Embark, please upload as a Miscellaneous Document] of no more than 1,000 words (guidelines appended below).

-More details of these papers are available in the attachment.
+More details of these papers are available on the departmental homepage.

 - the quality of the proposed PhD dissertation, as evidenced by the PhD dissertation proposal, and the feasibility of the project, as evidenced by the project outline & schedule;